-Prometrium is a capsule that you take by mouth once a day.
-Your doctor may recommend that you take Prometrium at bedtime because it can sometimes cause dizziness.
+Prometrium is a capsule you take by mouth once a day.
+Your doctor may recommend you take Prometrium at bedtime, as it can sometimes cause dizziness.

-If you use Prometrium to restart your period, you’ll take 400 milligrams for 10 days.
+If you use Prometrium to restart your period, you’ll take 400 milligrams daily for 10 days.

-The most common side effects from Prometrium include:
+The most common side effects of Prometrium (in order) include:

 - breast tenderness